Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 You can definitely launch a business without a brick and mortar location, but you definitely need a “place” for customers to find you.
 In today’s business world, this place is the internet.

 In other words, you need a website.
 A good business website doesn’t have to be fancy, and it’s possible to make an effective one for free.
-However, you’re better off buying your own domain name.
+However, you’re better off investing a bit of money, here.

 In addition to a domain name and a basic website, you need a way for customers to contact you.
 The telephone is great, but the reality is that comparatively few people want to pick up the phone to reach a business.